 Students have rights and the UNI Student Health Clinic staff is committed to respect and honor all patients we serve.
 Our full intention is to protect your Patient Privacy, Rights and Responsibilities.
 In the event that you believe your rights or our obligation to meet your Patient Rights are not being met, you may file a grievance/complaint.
 For additional information about your rights, privacy or to file a complaint you can contact the Director of the Student Health Clinic at 319-273-7224 or by e-mail: firstname.lastname@example.org

 While students are generally very healthy, no one can predict when they'll become incapacitated and unable to make decisions about life-sustaining treatment in the face of catastrophic illness or injury.

 Here are some definitions and resources that may help you regarding the two types of advance directives -- a living will and a durable power of attorney for health care.

-Choose a person to make health-care decisions for you in case you are unable to do so, in accordance with your wishes.
-The person named should be someone you trust and who's willing to act in this capacity.
-It's important to discuss your wishes with this person.
+- Choose a person to make healthcare decisions for you in case you are unable to do so, in accordance with your wishes.
+The person named should be someone you trust and who is willing to act in this capacity.
+It is important to discuss your wishes with this person.

-Individuals who have health-care advance directives and would like them to be a part of their student health records should provide a copy to the UNI Student Health Clinic.
+- Individuals who have health-care advance directives and would like them to be a part of their health record should provide a copy to the UNI Student Health Clinic.

-For more information about advance directives, or forms from the Iowa State Bar Association, visit http://www.iowabar.org/main.nsf or ask your UNI Student Health Clinic health-care provider.
+For more information about advance directives, or forms from the Iowa State Bar Association, visit http://www.iowabar.org/ or ask your UNI Student Health Clinic healthcare provider.